Smiles Turn Strangers into Stories

 This is why I believe a smile is one of the most effective upgrades to a photographer’s toolkit.

 It costs nothing.
 It adds no weight.
 It’s wireless.
-It doesn’t need charging or updating.
+It doesn’t need charging or firmware updating.
 It never becomes outdated.
-Yet it has the power to change the emotional temperature of a scene instantly.
+Yet it has the power to instantly change the emotional temperature of a scene.
 More importantly, it changes us as photographers.
 Smiling slows us down.
-It shifts us out of hunting mode and into listening mode.
+It shifts us from hunting mode to listening mode.
 It reminds us that there is a person on the other side of the frame, not just a subject or a travel trophy.
 This mindset often leads to images with more depth, honesty, and presence.

 local bhutanese lady and bhutanese man smiling widely